Bacterial Vaginosis During Pregnancy: Symptoms, Causes and Treatment

 Approximately 10% – 30% of pregnant women will experience Bacterial vaginosis (BV) during their pregnancy.
 Bacterial vaginosis is caused by an imbalance in the normal bacteria that exists in a woman’s vagina.
 It is not transmitted sexually, but is associated with having vaginal intercourse.
 You may or may not experience symptoms.

-How do I know if I have bacterial vaginosis?
+How do I know if I have the symptoms bacterial vaginosis?

 One of the symptoms of BV is a gray or whitish discharge that has a foul fishy odor.
 However some women do not experience any symptoms.
 Diagnosis is made through a pelvic exam.
 Vaginal discharge is tested through a wet mount (microscopic slide test), pH test (BV often causes a pH level of 4.5 or higher), KOH slide (microscopic slide test) or a whiff test (a mixture that causes a strong fishy odor).